edharmowongso/gridstack-js-rails/README.md

 ### Default

-By default gridstack-js-rails will include the following javascripts libraries:
+By default gridstack-rails will include the following javascripts libraries:

 - lodash
 - jquery-ui: core, widget, mouse, draggable, and resizable modules